Jordan Angeli: Western New York Flash, 2015

 Following the 2014 NWSL season, the Spirit traded Angeli and a first-round pick—sixth overall—in the 2015 NWSL College Draft to the Western New York Flash for Angela Salem and Katherine Reynolds.
 The first-round pick later became Lynn Williams Biyendolo.

 Angeli announced her retirement from playing soccer in June 2016.

 International career

 She played as a midfielder for the United States under-20 team at the 2006 FIFA U-20 Women's World Championship.

 Broadcasting career

 She is currently a television analyst for the Columbus Crew.
-She works in a similar capacity alongside Maura Sheridan on the second games of the NWSL's Saturday night doubleheaders on Ion Television since 2024.
+She worked in a similar capacity alongside Maura Sheridan on the second games of the NWSL's Saturday night doubleheaders on Ion Television in 2024 and 2025.
+She transitioned to the network's studio analyst rotation starting in 2026.

 Denver Summit FC

-Angeli was one of four individuals who spearheaded the For Denver FC grassroots movement which resulted in the establishment of Denver Summit FC as a NWSL expansion franchise on 30 January 2025.
+Angeli was one of four individuals who spearheaded the For Denver FC grassroots movement which resulted in the establishment of Denver Summit FC as a NWSL expansion franchise on January 30, 2025.
+All four are among the ballclub's original investors.